pushmix/web-notification/README.md

 **Audience**

 From the drop-down select subscriber's Audience, you would like to target, by default all subscribers are selected.
-The number in the brackets indicating the total number of subscribers for each topic.
+The number in the brackets indicating the total number of subscribers for each topic*.

+`  *Number of subscribers only available in the Pushmix Dashboard. `

-If you have specified additional topics, they also are available for selection from the drop-down box.
+If you have specified additional topics, they are available from the drop-down box.
 Only one audience group can be selected at a time.

-Priority drop-down consists of two choices `High` and `Normal`, High is selected by default.
-This feature regulates how web push notifications being delivered.
+Priority drop-down consists of two choices *High* and *Normal*

-`High` priority messages attempted to be delivered immediately.
+*High* is selected by default.
+This feature regulates how push notification being delivered, priority messages attempted to be delivered immediately.

-`Normal` priority messages won't open network connections on a sleeping device, and message delivery may be delayed to conserve battery.
+*Normal* priority messages won't open network connections on a sleeping device, and message delivery may be delayed to conserve battery.

-Maximum notification lifespan of a message corresponds to the maximum period of time for which message delivery will be attempted, `1 Hour` is default choice.
+*Notification Lifespan* of a message corresponds to the maximum period of time for which message delivery will be attempted, 1 Hour is default choice.
 This feature helps to prevent from delivering messages with content that no longer relevant.

 ![alt text](https://pushmix.github.io/web-notification/img/push_notification_1.png "Dashboard")